ruslanmv/ruslanmv.github.io/_posts/2023-05-01-How-to-install-Hadoop-on-Windows.md

-## Step 2 -Java  installation
+## Step 3 - Java  installation

 Java is required to run Hadoop.
 If you have not installed Java , please install it.

 You can install Java 8 from the following link [here](https://javadl.oracle.com/webapps/download/AutoDL?BundleId=247948_0ae14417abb444ebb02b9815e2103550), different versions may be downloaded  [here](https://www.oracle.com/it/java/technologies/javase/javase8-archive-downloads.html#license-lightbox).

- I am choosing the Java **SE Runtime Environment** and I choose the Windows X64 version by
+ I am choosing the Java **SE Runtime Environment** and I choose the Windows X64 version.

 After finishing the file download we open a new command prompt, we should unpack the package